hamzoni/bitshare-customized/app/help/en/gateways/winex.md

 # Winex Gateway Service

-Winex is a gateway service built on the ZCOME Exchange.
-A gateway service is responsible for moving cryptocurrencies to and from the ZCOME Exchange.
+Winex is a gateway service built on the ZCOM Exchange.
+A gateway service is responsible for moving cryptocurrencies to and from the ZCOM Exchange.
 They support a wide range of popular assets.
 You can easily identify those supported by Winex because they are prefixed with the word WIN.*.
 For example WIN.EOS etc.

 ## Website
 [https://exchange.winex.pro/](https://exchange.winex.pro/)